johannaleal/note-taker/README.md

 3. Once you save a note it will display in a list on the left-hand side.
 4. If you click a note on the left-hand side, it should display on the right-hand side of the page.
 5. If you click on the trash icon next to a note, it will be deleted.

+## License
+This application is covered under license: MIT License

+## Contributing
+If you would like to contribute to this repository, please contact me via email below to discuss the changes you wish to make.

 ## Questions
 ### Contact Information: